-One activity that can help get your students to think in terms of these four pillars is to organise them into pairs and provide them with some sample texts.
-They can then work together to identify the answers to each of the four ‘pillar’ questions.
+One activity that can help get your students to think about these four pillars is organising them into pairs and providing them with some sample texts.
+They can then work together to identify the answers to the four ‘pillar’ questions.
 These they can then present to the class.

 We can further organize recounts into three main sections: